majestic53/micro-xml/README.markdown

 Use Cases
 ========

 Micro-XML was designed with two seperate use cases in-mind.
 Firstly, Micro-XML needs to be able to read and parse xml from a string or file, and produce a searchable document.
 Secondly, Micro-XML needs to be able to create, modify, and write new xml files.
-Both these operations can be accomplished by instantiating a 'document' and then calling the associated read or write method (see Types).
+Both of these operations can be accomplished by instantiating a 'document' and then calling the associated read or write method (see Types).

 Types
 ========